vatzen/vatzen-node/README.md

     });
 ```

-VatZen NPM module is TS-first and have a complete type-coverege, which is supported out-of-the-box.
+VatZen NPM module is TS-first and have a complete type-coverage, which is supported out-of-the-box.

 ### General TypeScript Entities